HMAS Warramunga (FFH 152): Operational history

+By early 2009, Commander Andrew Gordon was in charge, and the vessel had recently participated in Exercise Aman '09.
 On 29 May 2009, it was announced that Warramunga would be re-tasked with protecting civilian vessels from piracy in Somali waters.
 The ship was assigned to Combined Task Force 151, which was tasked with preventing pirate attacks on commercial vessels in the shipping lanes off the Horn of Africa and Somalia.